lostzen/lost/.github/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 ## Aim
-This project seeks to provide an open source alternative to Google's [Fused Location Provider](https://developer.android.com/training/location/index.html), only depending on the Android SDK.
+This project seeks to provide an open source alternative to basically anything in Google's [com.google.android.gms.location](https://developers.google.com/android/reference/com/google/android/gms/location/package-summary) package, only depending on the Android SDK.
-Therefore, contributions should implement the [FusedLocationProviderAPI](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi) or fix bugs/improve the current implementation, rather than implementing completely new features.
+Therefore, contributions should implement the [FusedLocationProviderAPI](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi), [GeoencingApi](https://developers.google.com/android/reference/com/google/android/gms/location/GeofencingApi) or [SettingsApi](https://developers.google.com/android/reference/com/google/android/gms/location/SettingsApi) or fix bugs/improve the current implementation, rather than implementing completely new features.

 But a working subset is always fine.
 That's kind of what this project is all about ;).

 ## Prerequisites